Sambucus: Uses

+The cooked berries (pulp and skin) of most species of Sambucus are edible.

 Nutrition

-Raw elderberries are 80% water, 18% carbohydrates, and less than 1% each of protein and fat (table).
+Raw elderberries are 80% water, 18% carbohydrates, and less than 1% each of protein and fat.
 In a 100 g amount, elderberries supply 305 kJ of food energy and are a rich source of vitamin C, providing 43% of the Daily Value (DV).
 Elderberries also have moderate contents of vitamin B6 (18% DV) and iron (12% DV), with no other nutrients in significant content.

+Chemistry

+Sambucus fruit is rich in anthocyanidins that combine to give elderberry juice an intense blue-purple colour that turns reddish on dilution with water.

 Dietary supplement

-Elderberry fruit or flowers are used as dietary supplements to prevent or provide relief from minor diseases, such as flu, colds, constipation, and other conditions, served as a tea, extract or in a capsule.
+Elderberry fruit or flowers are used as dietary supplements to prevent or provide relief from minor diseases, such as flu, colds, constipation, seasonal allergies, inflammation, gut biome improvement, weight loss, and other conditions, served as a tea, extract or in a capsule.
 The use of elderberry supplements increased early in the COVID-19 pandemic.
 There is insufficient research to establish its effectiveness for such uses, or its safety profile.
 The raw or unripe fruit of S. nigra or its extracts may contain a cyanogenic glycoside that is potentially toxic.

 Traditional medicine

-Although practitioners of traditional medicine have used elderberry over centuries, there is little high-quality clinical evidence that such practices provide benefits, though the US National Institutes of Health have stated that "some preliminary research suggests that elderberry may relieve symptoms of flu or other upper respiratory infections."
+Although practitioners of traditional medicine have used elderberries over centuries, there are no large scale studies that such practices provide benefits.
+However, there are some smaller studies showing antiviral effects.
+In one placebo-controlled study of air travellers, Elderberry Extract did not reduce the instance of developing the common cold, but did reduce the duration and intensity of symptoms significantly in the Elderberry group compared to the placebo group.

+Further, Elderberry flavonoids bind to H1N1 flu virons, preventing them infecting host cells.
+Therefore, the historical use in traditional medicine is moderately supported by present science for some viral infections.
+It has been shown to inhibit replication of SARS-COV-2 (COVID-19) in Vitro.

+Pigments

+The pigments are used as colourants in various products, and "elderberry juice color" is listed by the US Food and Drug Administration as allowable in certified organic food products.
+In Japan, elderberry juice is listed as an approved "natural colour additive" under the Food and Sanitation Law.
+Fibres can be dyed with elderberry juice (using alum as a mordant) to give a "muted purple" shade.

 Other

-The flowers of Sambucus nigra are used to produce elderflower cordial.
+The berry of S. racemosa can be made into wine.
+The flowers of S. nigra are used to produce elderflower cordial.
 St-Germain, a French liqueur, is made from elderflowers.
 Hallands Fläder, a Swedish akvavit, is flavoured with elderflowers.

 Hollowed elderberry twigs have traditionally been used as spiles to tap maple trees for syrup.
 Additionally, they have been hollowed out and used as flutes, blowguns, and syringes.
 In addition, the elderberry twigs and fruit are employed in creating dyes for basketry.
 These stems are dyed a very deep black by soaking them in a wash made from the berry stems of the elderberry.

 The pith of elder has been used by watchmakers for cleaning tools before intricate work.

-The fruit of S. callicarpa is eaten by birds and mammals.
-It is inedible to humans when raw but can be made into wine.